foospidy/HoneyPy/README.md

 HoneyPy
 =======

-The latest updates significantly change how HoneyPy works, this readme is obsolete, it will be updated soon.
+The latest updates significantly change how HoneyPy works, this readme has been updated, few more tweaks may be needed.

 A low interaction honeypot with the capability to be more of a medium interaction honeypot.
 Coded in Python and intended to be a very basic honeypot that is easy to deploy.
 HoneyPy now supports TCP and UDP connections and is based on plugins.
 The level of interaction is determined by the functionality of a plugin.
 The default plugins are low interaction and all activity is logged.
 Plugins can be enhanced or created to emulate services to provide more interaction.